- April 16, 2017

 Dental anxiety is a real concern for many patients.
 Some people are worried that dental care will be painful.
 And some have a more specific fear — the drill.

-We completely understand those concerns, and that’s part of the reason we have embraced laser dentistry at our practice.
+As your Joliet IL dentist, we completely understand those concerns; that’s part of the reason we have embraced laser dentistry at our practice.

 Dental lasers can be used for a number of reasons, and they can be used on both soft tissues and teeth.
 Let us explain some things lasers can do.